pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1065 Mentories

+Today I have my first mentory, well this situation solve some concerns that I can have about my career, for the moment I have calm in my mind, and today I can sleep well.

 ##### Day 1064 I Need to Talk With More Security

 I need to learn how talk with more professionalism, with more security, I think that sometimes